cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

 They may also index full text documents if those documents are accessible to the database, but the focus is on those bibliographic records.
-You can see examples of bibliogrpahic records
+You can see examples of bibliographic records
 [at the Library of Congress][bibRecordsLOC].
 If only bibliographic records are indexed, the database is usually called an